 Food crime can involve selling counterfeit products such as fake alcohol, falsely using the identity of an established business to sell food and drink, and the deliberate mis-labelling the product's country of origin.
 An example of this is a claim that a product was made in Scotland when it was produced or grown elsewhere.
 Animal welfare is carefully regulated in Scotland – some food crime involves slaughtering animals in conditions which don’t meet our strict hygiene and welfare standards, or poaching wild animals and selling them on for consumption.

 If you think there’s a problem with food you’ve been offered, or if you work within the food and drink sector and want to report a concern, you can either:

 Any information you give will be treated in confidence and you won’t have to give your name if you don’t want to.

-The hotline and webform are both hosted by Crimestoppers, a widely respected and independent charitable organisation who has for many years been the link between members of the public and industry wishing to anonymously report their concerns to law enforcement agencies.
-The information you provide, no matter how insignificant you may believe it to be, could be key to a new or ongoing investigation.
+The Hotline and webform are both hosted by Crimestoppers, a widely respected and independent charitable organisation which for many years has been the link between members of the public and industry wishing to anonymously report their concerns to law enforcement agencies.
+The information you provide, no matter how insignificant you may believe it to be, could be key to a new or on going investigation.
 Your information will be analysed, researched and actioned accordingly.